Joseph Gone: Research

 Joseph P. Gone's research has significantly advanced the field of cultural-clinical psychology, particularly in understanding the mental health and well-being of Indigenous Peoples.
-His work spans three interconnected domains: ethnopsychological investigations, assessments of cultural commensurability, and therapeutic innovations.
+His work spans several domains with an explicit focus on better understanding and serving American Indian communities.

 Ethnopsychological Investigations

 Gone's research in ethnopsychology explores how American Indian communities conceptualize aspects of mind, self, identity, emotion, personhood, and wellness.
 He focuses on Indigenous cultural psychology, investigating traditional explanatory models for psychological disorders.
+His research often draws on interviews from tribal leaders and prominent traditional American Indian practitioners.

 Assessments of Cultural Commensurability

 Gone critically examines the compatibility between Indigenous therapeutic traditions and Western mental health practices.
 He has conducted comparative analyses of Indigenous cultural psychologies and professional mental health perspectives, exploring the integration of "Aboriginal" and "Western" therapeutic approaches in community settings, such as a Manitoba Cree community's substance abuse treatment program.
-His research underscores the challenges and nuances in aligning Indigenous communicative norms with conventional counseling practices.
+His research also examines tensions between indigenous communicative norms and conventional counseling practices.

+Historical Trauma and Survivance

+Much of Gone’s work has focused on exploring the concept of Historical Trauma.
+Gone has published several articles focusing on how Historical Trauma can be better applied to the experiences of American Indian communities, given that the concept was originally developed to explain the experiences of Jewish people who had lived through the Holocaust.
+He acknowledges the utility of the concept for explaining disparate health outcomes in American Indian communities.
+However, Gone also states that the concept can be limiting, as it may characterize American Indian selfhood as damaged or disordered.
+In response, Gone has worked to communicate alternative narratives, including the story of counting coup, a traditional practice found in many Plains American Indian tribes that emphasizes courage in battle.

+Culture as Treatment

+Gone has also published several articles on how traditional American Indian spiritual ceremonies can alleviate the suffering of American Indian Communities.
+In several of these articles, he cites an interview he conducted with a reservation traditionalist named Traveling Thunder.
+In this interview, Gone reports that Traveling Thunder said the struggles of the American Indian communities are not due to the Western conceptualization of mental health, but rather due to the loss of ceremonial knowledge and practice.
+Gone has worked to further explore the impact these ceremonial practices can have on American Indian communities, including sweat lodge ceremonies, talking circles, and other practices.
+Gone’s work continues to explore the idea of culture as treatment and further ensures that American Indian knowledge and ways of being are represented in psychology today.

 Therapeutic Innovations

-In the realm of therapeutic innovations, Gone has been instrumental in developing culturally congruent mental health interventions.
+In the realm of therapeutic innovations, Gone has collaborated with indigenous communities to develop culturally grounded mental health interventions.
 He advocates for starting with Indigenous healing traditions and accommodating them within health care settings.
-A notable example is his collaboration with the Blackfeet Nation to create a culturally grounded substance abuse treatment program, emphasizing traditional practices over conventional addiction treatment methods.
+Notable examples include Gone working with the Blackfeet Nation to develop a cultural immersion camp as a treatment for substance abuse and working with the American Indian health clinic in Detroit, USA to create a Urban American Indian Traditional Spirituality Program.